bluenote-1577/dbghaplo/README.md

 ### Why dbghaplo?

-Similar tools exist for "viral quasispecies" detection. dbghaplo was developed to fill the following gaps:
+Similar tools exist for detection of similar haplotypes in mixtures. dbghaplo was developed to fill the following gaps:

 * **Speed and low-memory** - dbghaplo scales approximately linearly with sequencing depth and # of SNPs. > 30,000x coverage genes can be haplotyped in minutes.
 * **High heterogeneity and coverage** - dbghaplo uses a de Bruijn Graph approach, which works with very diverse samples (> 10 haplotypes)